SKIP TO MAIN CONTENT

 SDG 17: Partnerships for the Goals

 Under the Student Organization Center at UT Dallas, there are a variety of student cultural and advocacy organizations dedicated to reducing inequalities.
-This list includes, bus is not limited to, the: Black Student Alliance, Indian Students Association, African Student Union, Immigrant Rights Coalition, and Native American Student Association.
+This list includes, bus is not limited to, the: Black Student Alliance, Indian Students Association, African Student Union, and Native American Student Association.
 You can learn more about student organizations at the Student Organization Center at UT Dallas or view the full list on Presence.

 SDG 1: No Poverty